zilverline/sequent/docs/docs/concepts/migrations.md

 To minimize downtime when replaying offline the event stream is scoped to the last 24 hours.
 {: .notice--info}

-**Pro-Tip**You can also choose to keep the application running in readonly mode.
+**Pro-Tip** You can also choose to keep the application running in read-only mode.
 Then you need to ensure no state changes will occur while running the last part of the migration.
 You can use [CommandFilters](configuration.html#commandfilters) e.g. rejecting all commands to achieve this.
 This will minimize downtime event further.
 {: .notice--info}

 This is step in which the [AlterTable](#AlterTable) migrations are executed.